Sunday, September 20, 2015

 Each abstract should concisely describe the problem being addressed (Introduction), how the study was performed (Materials and Methods), the results or findings (Results), and what the authors conclude from the results (Conclusions and Discussion).
 Table or Figure title should appear above the table or figure.
 Each Table and Figure should be embedded and cited in the Results text, and numbered consecutively.
 The author(s) may make Acknowledgements if any.
-References must be listed alphabetically according to lead authors' last name and numbered consecutively.
+References must be listed in the order in which they are cited according to lead authors' last name and numbered consecutively.
 List the first author and add "et al." when there are 2 or more authors.
 Then list the year of paper published, abbreviated journal name without the title of paper but with volume and page numbers. (e.g.,1.
 Hurd RA: 1999, Am J Vet Res 45:1449.
 2. Park RA et al.: 2005, Vet Pathol 39: 721.)

-Submit your abstract via email to email@example.com.
-All submissions are due July 19, 2013 and are subsequently reviewed by an academic committee.
-Authors are notified if their abstract is accepted for poster presentation by August 16.
+Submit your abstract via email to firstname.lastname@example.org.
+All submissions are due July 10, 2015 and are subsequently reviewed.
+Authors are notified if their abstract is accepted for poster presentation by August 12.
 Acceptance of abstract does not include complimentary conference registration.
-All accepted abstracts will be printed as an addendum to the conference proceedings.

 • The poster should show the full title of your abstract.

 • Text should be brief and well organized, presenting only enough data to support your conclusions.

 • The text should make clear the significance of your research.

 • The text should include (most likely as separate elements of the poster) your hypothesis, methods, results, and conclusions.

 • The text should not differ significantly from the material submitted for presentation.